-The logarithmic transformation was successful in improving the distribution of earnings.
+&lt;sup>10The logarithmic transformation was successful in improving the distribution of earnings.
 For untransformed earnings, the skewness was 9.19, compared to -1.16 for log-earnings.
 The kurtosis was 305.01 for the untransformed earnings variable, compared to 2.00 for the log transformed version.

 Transforming earnings data using logarithms has the effect of shrinking the distance from the lowest to the highest earnings.
 The shrinkage is greater as the earnings become higher, thus the right tail of the earnings distribution is pulled in.
 While this often improves the data for statisticalinter analysis, it adds an extra step in the presentation.
 Normally, in a multiple regression analysis, the coefficient for a predictor variable represents the increase in the predicted variable (earnings) for every one unit increase in the predictor variable.
-So, for example, a coefficient of 250.75 for a vocational coursetaking such as Heckman's to nonexperimental, noncontrolled data do not compensate for the fact that individuals in this data were not randomly assigned to participate in the labor force or not.
+So, for example, a coefficient of 250.75 for a vocational coursetaking variable would mean that for each increase of one Carnegie unit (about two courses) in that course area, earnings increase on average, by \$250.75.
+When the logarithm of earnings is used instead, the coefficient represents one increase in log-dollars for each increase of one Carnegie unit.
+This can be transformed back in onto dollars by raising the number e to the power of the coefficient.
+(The number e is the value of x for which the natural logarithm of x equals 1.
+The value for e is approximately 2.71828.)

-The standard remedy involves including a variable in the earnings analysis that predicts labor market participation from other variables in the earnings analysis.
-According to Heckman, this correction is necessary because the impact of a predictor variable on earnings is attenuated by labor
+&lt;sup>11The standard remedy involves including a variable in the earnings analysis that predicts labor market participation from other variables in the earnings analysis.
+According to Heckman, this correction is necessary because the impact of a predictor variable on earnings is attenuated by labor such as Heckman's to nonexperimental, noncontrolled data do not compensate for the fact that individuals in this data were not randomly assigned to participate in the labor force or not.

 Finally, it is important to note that the results of multiple regression analyses are highly sensitive to the variables that are included in them.
 Other models. using different sets of potentially explanatory variables, could show different results.
 While academic achievement, regional difference in pay, ethnicity, and socioeconomic status are usually found to be predictive of earnings, the prediction of earnings (especially for a group without prior earnings) is an inexact science.
-For example, the models whose results summarized in tables 3 and 4 were able to predict only 9 percent of the variance in earnings for females; and 12 percent of the male variance.
+For example, the models whose results are summarized in tables 3 and 4 were able to predict only 9 percent of the variance in earnings for females; and 12 percent of the male variance.